Watchdog: $43,000 soundproof booth for EPA head violated law

 Pruitt told Congress in December he uses the booth for communications with the White House.
 EPA also told the GAO the booth "not only enables the administrator to make and receive phone calls to discuss sensitive information, but it also enables him to use this area to make and receive classified telephone calls (up to the top secret level) for the purpose of conducting agency business."

 EPA's "Security Management Division requires that a classified telephone must be located in an area where the employee can have private conversations.
-That is, a classified phone cannot simply be put on an office desk or in a conference room," the EPA told GAO, according to the report.
+That is, a classified phone cannot simply be put on an office desk or in a conference room," the EPA told GAO in a March 23 letter that the agency released on Monday.

 EPA interpreted the requirement it notify Congress applies to "aesthetic improvement(s)" made to Pruitt's office, and compared the $43,000 booth to purchasing other electronics required for an employee's job.